NIF-au/data-tutorials/dm01-anonymisation-provenance.md

     username: brain
     password: neurodebian

-The example data for this tutorial should then be downloaded within the Virtual Machine usine the inbuilt browser or via wget on the command line:
+The example data for this tutorial should then be downloaded within the Virtual Machine usine the inbuilt browser or via wget on the command line (use the Terminal application -- Aplications -> System -> XFCE Terminal):

     $ cd ~/Desktop
     $ wget https://github.com/NIF-au/data-tutorials/raw/master/dm01-examples.tar.gz